stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 quest of a nap, yet wholly without avail.
 An intangible influence seemed bent on keeping me awake; so raising my head, I looked about the dimly lighted compartment to see if anything were amiss.
-All appeared normal, but I noticed that the stranger in the opposite corner was looking at me very intently&mdash;intently, though without any of the geniality or friendliness which would have implied a change from his former surly attitude.
+All appeared normal, but I noticed that the stranger in the opposite corner was looking at me very intently--intently, though without any of the geniality or friendliness which would have implied a change from his former surly attitude.
 I did not attempt conversation this time, but leaned back in my previous sleepy posture; half closing my eyes as if I had dozed off once more, yet continuing to watch him curiously from beneath my down-turned hat brim.